WennderSantos/wenndersantos.github.io/README.md

+## What is this?
+  This is my personal blog, here I write things about my carrer, lectures that I gave and technologies that I use my day.

+## Who I am?
   I am Wennder, a software developer that always want to learn something new.
 But, not just only learn, I want to use it!
 So, if you are working with those cool new things, please let me work a few hours with you :)

   I have been working with software development for about 5 years, most of this time using tecnologies like C# and javascript